 - Applications will be ranked by the MSAWWA/MWEA Scholarship Committee.
 Candidates will be notified of the Committee’s decision in April.

 - The successful candidates must notify the Scholarship Committee within one week, indicating acceptance or rejection of the award.

 - Recipients will be asked to submit either an AWWA or WEF membership form.
 Membership will be paid by MSAWWA/MWEA.

 - Recipients will be invited to attend the annual conference.
-Registration and lodging is paid by MSAWWA/MWEA.
-Meals and transportation are paid by the student.
+Registration, including meals and lodging, is paid by MSAWWA/MWEA.
+Transportation is paid by the student.